kigster/sym/README.md

 @key.eql?(SomeClass.private_key)  # => true (it was assigned)
 ```

-#### Encryption and Decryption
+### Encryption and Decryption

-So how would we use this library from another ruby project to encrypt and decrypt values?
+So how would we use this library from another Ruby project to encrypt and decrypt values?

 After including the `Sym` module in a ruby class, the class will now have the `#encr` and `#decr` instance methods, as well as `#secret` and `#create_private_key class methods.